-After many years of seeking, Siddhartha became 'Buddha,' Awakened, when he realised the immediate unified nature of reality.
+After many years of seeking, Siddhartha became 'Buddha,' - awake- when he realised the immediate unified nature of reality.
 He realised that what we take as solid and permanent is not so, and that what is true only appears here-and-now.
-He saw that unease and dissatisfaction arises when we follow our wishes, desires and expectations, instead of acting as the real-moment expression of the universe
+He saw that unease and dissatisfaction arises when we become caught in our wishes, desires and expectations rooted in our ideas and concepts, instead of acting as the real-moment expression of the universe

-Our life has four aspects.
+Our life has four aspects that are operating at every moment.
 Firstly, we experience the world of mental concepts, beliefs and ideas, mostly conditioned by our preferences and the accidents of our birth and upbringing.
 Secondly, we find ourselves firmly rooted, embodied, in the present moment as part of the arising and passing of the physical and material.
 Thirdly, our actual life consists of actions; finally, when we try to grasp and pin down our experience of reality, it shows itself to be ineffable and beyond the intellect.
 Thus, only in action do we come to know and understand what it means to be fully ourselves, and only ever in the here and now.

 Zen- in the sitting practice of zazen- has two aspects.